Alejogb1/job-board/blog-data/how-can-sas-integrate-retain-and-compute-new-variables-within-a-do-until-loop.md

 id: "how-can-sas-integrate-retain-and-compute-new-variables-within-a-do-until-loop"
 ---

-Okay, let's tackle this one.
+, let's tackle this one.
 Funny, I remember troubleshooting a similar issue back in '14 when I was working on a large-scale epidemiological dataset.
 It involved tracking patient pathways over multiple time points, and the data was, let’s just say, “complex.”
 We had to iterate through each patient’s records, compute some cumulative variables, and retain intermediate values for subsequent calculations.
 It was a beautiful mess at the time, but it taught me a lot about the power and, sometimes, the nuances of SAS's data step processing.

 So, to be precise, your question is about integrating the `retain` statement and variable computations within a `do until` loop in SAS.
 This is a common requirement when dealing with longitudinal data, time series analysis, or any scenario where you need to carry forward a value from one iteration to the next within a data step.
 The short answer is: absolutely doable, and incredibly useful.
 The long answer… well, that’s what I’m here for.

-The fundamental idea is that the `retain` statement, by default, only retains variables across observations in the data step, not across iterations of a loop *within* a single observation.
+The fundamental idea is that the `retain` statement, by default, only retains variables across observations in the data step, not across iterations of a loop _within_ a single observation.
 That’s an important distinction.
 The `do until` loop, on the other hand, allows you to repeat a set of actions based on a condition, which may or may not be related to observation processing.
-When you combine these functionalities, you’re essentially instructing SAS to retain the value of a variable *during* each iteration of the loop for a *given* observation before proceeding.
+When you combine these functionalities, you’re essentially instructing SAS to retain the value of a variable _during_ each iteration of the loop for a _given_ observation before proceeding.

 Let’s start with the basic mechanics.
 When you declare a variable with a `retain` statement, it will hold its value from one observation to the next.
-Crucially, by default, within the *same* observation it will reset for each iteration of a do loop.
+Crucially, by default, within the _same_ observation it will reset for each iteration of a do loop.
 So, if you are not careful, you will not get the values you expect.
 To retain a value during a single observation through a loop, you also need to include that within the do loop explicitly using the assignment statement ( `variable = variable;` ).

 Now, let’s illustrate with a few examples.
 We’ll start simple and then build up.